tadaszelvys/server-library/doc/Use.md

 How to use
 ==========

+This library provides all components to build an authorization server base on the OAuth2 Framework protocol.
+The following components must be created, configured to create a fully featured authorization server.

 # Exceptions and Exception Manager

 The exception manager manages all exception types thrown during the authorization process.